-I used these noodles almost daily for 3 of my hCG diet rounds, and would gladly do so again, and I’ll try to share more info here with you about why I feel that they aren’t a problem.
-Since I’ve been maintaining my weight loss from hCG Injections for almost two and a half years now, I feel this opinion does carry a little clout.
+I used these noodles almost daily for 3 of my hCG diet rounds, and would gladly do so again.
+I’ll just try to share more info here about why I feel that they aren’t a problem.
+Since I’ve been maintaining my weight loss from hCG Injections for 5 years now, I feel this opinion does carry a little clout.
 You can listen to me blab about them when I was actually using them on hCG if you feel like it below:

-You will have to of course make your own personal decision whether you feel comfortable using these on the hCG Diet or not.
-I’ll just try to give you some details from my perspective – what they are made out of, how they seem to interact in your body, and my personal experience using them.
+You will have to make your own personal decision whether you feel comfortable using these on the hCG Diet or not.
+I’ll just try to give you some details from my perspective.
+What they are made out of, how they seem to interact with your body, and my personal experience using them.

-#1: They Really Are Zero Calories – If Cardboard Tasted Good, You Could Eat That on hCG Too
+#1: They Really Are Zero Calorie Noodles – If Cardboard Tasted Good, You Could Eat That on hCG Too

 The question, how exactly can noodles, that take up a bunch of space in your bowl, that you can clearly see with your own two little eyes, have no calories?
 That’s like saying the moon has no mass right?
 Well, here’s the reason.